0xPolygon/polygon-docs/docs/pos/architecture/heimdall/heimdall-and-bor.md

 }
 ```

-#### Selection of Producers
+#### Selection of producers

 The process for choosing producers from among all validators involves a two-step mechanism:

-1. **Slot Allocation Based on Validator Power:** Each validator is assigned a number of slots proportional to their power.
+1. Slot allocation based on validator power: Each validator is assigned a number of slots proportional to their power.
 For instance, a validator with a power rating of 10 will receive 10 slots, while one with a power rating of 20 will receive 20 slots.
 This method ensures that validators with higher power have a correspondingly higher chance of being selected.

-2. **Shuffling and Selection:** All allocated slots are then shuffled using a `seed` derived from the Ethereum (ETH 1.0) block hash corresponding to each span `n`.
+2. Shuffling and selection: All allocated slots are then shuffled using a `seed` derived from the Ethereum (ETH 1.0) block hash corresponding to each span `n`.
 The first `producerCount` producers are selected from this shuffled list.
 The `bor` module on Heimdall employs the Ethereum 2.0 shuffle algorithm for this selection process.
 The algorithm's implementation can be viewed at [bor/selection.go](https://github.com/maticnetwork/heimdall/blob/develop/bor/selection.go).

 This method of selection ensures that the process is both fair and weighted according to the validators' power, thereby maintaining a balanced and proportional representation in the span committee.